Privacy policy

 • Other information

-Personal data is stored for this purpose for as long as required by the agreement with GLEIF and by the rules of the financial market (normally 10 years).
+Personal data is retained for this purpose for as long as required by the agreement with GLEIF and by the rules of the financial market (normally 10 years).

 Fulfillment of agreements with GLEIF to maintain access to GLEIS